Disney eyes July reopen for California theme parks

-(Reuters) - Walt Disney Co plans to reopen the Disneyland Park and Disney California Adventure park on July 17, pending approval from state and local authorities.
+(Reuters) - Walt Disney Co (DIS.N) plans to reopen the Disneyland Park and Disney California Adventure park on July 17, pending approval from state and local authorities.

 The theme parks based in Anaheim, California have been shut since March 14 to help curb the spread of the COVID-19 pandemic.